OPSWAT/mdcloud-go/README.md

 ## Usage

-Before running the tool, please make sure you have a metadefender cloud apikey.
+Before running the tool, please make sure you have
+- a metadefender cloud apikey.
 If not, please go to [metadefender.com](https://www.metadefender.com) and click the "Sign up" button.
+- an amazon account configured (config file used by the tool is `~/.aws/credentials`)

 After obtaining an apikey, you need to specify it in the command line by setting the "MDCLOUD_APIKEY" environment variable, or by passing it as an argument to the tool with `--apikey` like so: